 The file name (title) you gave the image (what it is called on your computer before you upload it) is by default the title of the image that WordPress will use if you don’t edit it.

-It’s not clear how much importance Google ascribes to image titles, but there is no harm in using your keyword.
+It’s not clear how much importance Google ascribes to image titles, maybe none whatsoever, but there is no harm in using your keyword.

 The alt text (often known as the alt tag) is known to be important though and you have to add this manually.